Photo by Africa Studio / Shutterstock.com

-Following are five DIY ways to get your ride smelling swell.
+Following are five do-it-yourself ways to get your ride smelling swell.

 1. Open a box of dryer sheets

-Over at Reddit, a contributor named j-mt suggests storing an opened box of dryer sheets under the front seat of your car.
-He says doing so is cheaper and lasts longer — up to three months — than using an air freshener or even Febreze to banish stale air.
+Over on Reddit’s “Life Hacks” forum, a contributor who goes by j-mt suggests storing an opened box of dryer sheets under the front seat of your car.
+He says it’s cheaper and lasts longer — more than three months — than an air freshener or even Febreze.

 And he suggests a bonus feature of using dryer sheets: